-6.1 Pre-tenancy stage:

-- a) The pre-tenancy period is a critical opportunity to help a potential tenant to get 'tenancy ready' by providing information to them about our unique landlord offer as well as checking their eligibility for our homes.
-Pre-tenancy work also enables us to decide on the most appropriate housing option to offer the future tenant, including their rent offer and the support they may need to help them realise their potential. - b) As part of this process, we will endeavour to confirm whether the tenant is registered on Bucks Home Choice, their employment status and their household's financial circumstances as well as checking information relating to the household's 'right to rent' so we can ensure eligibility for our homes. - c) Where there are concerns about their ability to sustain a tenancy, we will consider the appropriate intervention with the customer's consent e.g., signposting to a specialist agency.
+- 6.1 Pre-tenancy stage: - a) The pre-tenancy period is a critical opportunity to help a potential tenant to get 'tenancy ready' by providing information to them about our unique landlord offer as well as checking their eligibility for our homes.
+Pre-tenancy

+- b) As part of this process, we will endeavour to confirm whether the tenant is registered on Bucks Home Choice, their employment status and their household's financial circumstances as well as checking information relating to the household's 'right to rent' so we can ensure eligibility for our homes. - c) Where there are concerns about their ability to sustain a tenancy, we will consider the appropriate intervention with the customer's consent e.g. signposting to a specialist agency.
 Where someone is unlikely to be able to maintain their tenancy or there is a history of poor behaviour, we may not consider them as a future tenant, unless we are satisfied that a suitable support plan is in place to mitigate the risk.
-Our Allocations Policy includes criteria on exclusion.

-- d) Our pre-tenancy work will help customers to understand their rights and responsibilities as a tenant and what they can expect from us as their landlord.
-The pre-tenancy period will thus give us an opportunity to clearly communicate how Twenty11 works, and the expectations placed on them to participate, so the new tenant is very clear what they will be signing up should they choose to become one of our customers. - e) While most of the pre-tenancy work will be a digital process, there will be recognition that not all our prospective tenants may be able to engage with us in this way.
-We will consider doing the pre tenancy process via phone call or in person.
-Identifying their digital capability and how we can assist or facilitate any transition will also therefore be an important part of this stage.

-6.2 Offer stage:

-- a) Before the offer of a home is made, we will ensure that our registration and verification process has been fully completed.
-At this stage we will also calculate the personalised rent as detailed in our Rent Setting Policy. - b) The 'sign up' process will include clear information on: - The tenancy agreement, its length, and other terms - The 'Tenancy Sustainment Licence' and our expectation of behaviours - The rent level and the requirement to provide us with accurate information. - The Twenty11 'offer' including the Realising Potential approach. - Review and renewal of tenancies - A check of the applicant's understanding of the responsibilities and benefits of being one of our tenants.

-6.3 Who lives in our homes:
+Our Allocations Policy includes criteria on exclusion. - d) Our pre-tenancy work will help customers to understand their rights and responsibilities as a tenant and what they can expect from us as their landlord.
+The pre-tenancy period will thus give us an opportunity to clearly communicate how Twenty11 works and the expectations placed on them to participate, so the new tenant is very clear what they will be signing up to should they choose to become one of our customers. - e) While most of the pre-tenancy work will be a digital process, there will be recognition that not all our prospective tenants may be able to engage with us in this way.
+Identifying their digital capability and how we can assist or facilitate any transition will also therefore be an important part of this stage. - 6.2 Offer stage: - a) Before the offer of a home is made, we will ensure that our registration and verification process has been fully completed.
+At this stage we will also calculate the personalised rent as detailed in our Rent Setting Policy. - b) The 'sign up' process will include clear information on: - The tenancy agreement, its length and other terms - The 'Tenancy Sustainment Licence' and our expectation of behaviours - The rent level and the requirement to provide us with accurate information - The Twenty11 'offer' including the Realising Potential approach - Review and renewal of tenancies - A check of the applicant's understanding of the responsibilities and benefits of being one of our tenants. - 6.3 Who lives in our homes: - a) Our Tenancy Agreement clearly states that the tenant has a responsibility to take possession of their home at the start date of their tenancy and to occupy the home as their only and principal home.